 Applicants for registration must successfully complete the certification examinations administered by Prometric on behalf of CMTO.
 As per the Education Requirement for Exam Eligibility and Initial Registration policy, a candidate’s education must be no more than three years old on the date they are scheduled to take an examination.
 If their education is more than three years old, they must successfully complete a CMTO-approved refresher course no more than 15 months before the date they are scheduled to take an examination.
 The certification examination assesses the entry to practice competencies for safe Massage Therapy practice.

 Council has approved new Standards of Practice for the profession to take effect January 1, 2022.
 All current Standards of Practice, including the current Technique Standards, will be rescinded effective January 1, 2022.
 The new Standards of Practice will be incorporated into the Certification Examinations as of January 1, 2022.
 Currently, they can be viewed starting on page 68 of the Council meeting materials of February 9, 2021.

-There are two components of the certification examination – the written Multiple Choice Questionnaire (MCQ) and the Objectively Structured Clinical Evaluation (OSCE).
-A minimum scaled score of 70 is required on each component of the examination.
+There are two certification examinations – the written Multiple-Choice Question (MCQ) examination and the Objectively Structured Clinical Evaluation (OSCE).
+A minimum scaled score of 70 is required on each examination.

-The MCQ consists of 150 questions administered over 180 minutes via computer.
+The MCQ is a computer-based examination consisting of 150 questions administered over 180 minutes.
 It can be taken either before or after the OSCE.

 Preparing for the Certification Exams

-More information about the content and format of the certification exams is provided in the Candidate Handbook.
-It is extremely important that candidates read the Candidate Handbook before taking Certification Exams with the College.
+Information about the content and format of the certification exams is provided in the Candidate’s Handbook for Understanding Certification Examinations in Ontario.
+It is a requirement for candidates to read the Candidate Handbook before taking the certification examinations.